nbQA-dev/nbQA/README.rst

     nbqa <command> <notebook or directory> <args>

-, where :code:`command` is any Python code quality tool.
+, where :code:`command` is any standard Python code quality tool.
 For example, you could run:

 .. code-block:: bash